 I am privileged to have this job as it is a very rewarding and humbling role.
-To hear people share their life stories can be profoundly enriching and worthwhile for both client and counsellor.
+To hear people share their life stories can be profoundly enriching and worthwhile for both client and therapist.

-I am genuinely present with people as they explore the issues that have brought them to counselling.
+I am genuinely present with people as they explore the issues that have brought them to therapy.
 I provide a comfortable space whereby I use compassion, empathy, acceptance, confidentiality, kindness, warmth, and my knowledge and experience of counselling psychology.

 With each client, comes a new person and a new range of experiences, life events, goals, and expectations.
 My main aim is to help each client to gain insight and to discover a way forward.